KrzysztofDTomaszewski/NodeJS_React_Password_SQL_DB/README.md

 Open powershell (WIN+R, powershell, ENTER) and type: "choco install nodejs".
 This should install NPM to the PATH, after this process is done, type in CMD or Powershell: "npm install --global yarn".
 ![image](https://user-images.githubusercontent.com/62775389/124304979-5ab1ad80-db5c-11eb-8605-eb6df13c3c7e.png)

-Windows_10 - CMD | Powershell might print following error: "react-scripts' command is not found. *FIX | Change directory into /client, then, type in: "npm install" or "npm i", this will install all missing dependencies from "package.json".
+Windows_10 - CMD/Powershell might print following error: "react-scripts' command is not found. *FIX | Change directory into /client, then, type in: "npm install" or "npm i", this will install all missing dependencies from "package.json".
 Same should be done in /server, just incase any files are missing from NodeJS' initial installation.

+MacOS - MySQL Workbench might crash, or not open after installation.
+This is an issue with Catalina 10.15, the fix for me (and others on stackoverflow) was to install following version: MySQL 8.0.24 - https://downloads.mysql.com/archives/workbench/